gpalleschi/gpSqlite/README.md

 == License

-gpString can be distributed, modified and used under the terms of GNU General Public License.
+gpSqlite can be distributed, modified and used under the terms of GNU General Public License.

 Giovanni Palleschi
 mailto:gpsoftskyballs@gmail.com